Learn how to draw a rose.

 I’m probably looking at the reference 80% of the time and my actual drawing 20% of the time.

-So take notice to every detail and don’t be afraid to embrace them in your drawings.
+So take notice of every detail and don’t be afraid to embrace them in your drawings.

 How to draw a rose step-by-step